The India-Brazil-South Africa Dialogue Forum (IBSA) was created in June 2003.

-with the adoption of the Brasília Declaration.
-The mechanism brings together three large multi-ethnic democracies of the developing world and is based on three pillars: political coordination, sectorial cooperation and cooperation with third countries established by the IBSA Fund.
+The mechanism, which brings together three large multi-ethnic democracies in the developing world, entails political coordination, sectoral cooperation and cooperation with third countries, implemented by the IBSA Fund.

 - 2nd IBSA Summit – Pretoria, October 2007;